xvik/dropwizard-guicey/README.md

 (the only difference is in manual mode classes specified manually).
 Installers itself are resolved using classpath scanning, so it's very easy to add custom installers (and possibly override default one by disabling it and registering alternative).

-All default installers could be found [here](https://github.com/xvik/dropwizard-guicey/tree/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/feature)
+All default installers are registered by [CoreInstallersBundle](https://github.com/xvik/dropwizard-guicey/blob/master/src/main/java/ru/vyarus/dropwizard/guice/module/installer/CoreInstallersBundle.java)

 When installer recognize class, it binds it into guice `binder.bind(foundClass)` (or bind by installer if it support binding).
 But extensions annotated with `@LazyBinding` are not bind to guice context.
 This may be useful to delay bean creation: